benchristel/verse/docs/beginner/index.md

 > If it doesn't work, and the message "Can't run" appears at
 > the top of the screen, you may have made a typo.
 Check back
 > over the code and try to find the problem.
 Worst case,
-> just copy-paste the code from this tutorial into the
+> just copy-paste the example code into the editor.
-> editor.
 >
 > If you've copy-pasted it and it *still* doesn't work,
 > please email me and let me know.